Symptoms and diagnosis of CML

 Immunophenotyping

-Checking for proteins or markers on the surface of the leukaemia cells to give more information about your type of CML.
+This is a test that checks what kind of proteins or markers are on the surface of your leukaemia cells.
+This tells doctors more about your CML.

 You may need other tests, such as a chest x-ray, CT scan or ultrasound scan.